PepikVaio/reMarkable_re-Planner/README.md

 ## Version history

 2026
-* made prematurely at the request of the client, I will continue to edit
+* created prematurely at the request of the client, I will edit further

 2025
 * adjusted numbering of PRO versions